 Such themes of course imply a consideration of the body.
 Ron Adams explores body image in his painting Obvious and Outstanding (Like Bucked Teeth) (2005).
 With a growing reputation for his experiments with abstraction, Adams' new work introduces textual components in an attempt to convey the hardship associated with suffering your body image.
 The trauma of being stuck with an unattractive appearance is emphasised over the current cultural obsession with surgical solutions.
 The body is absent at the expense of text, showing how bodies are in themselves texts read and performed.

 Text is also important for TextaQueen.
 So are textas.
-In her ongoing series of Textanudes, TextaQueen portray a cavalcade of nude women (and the occasional man) in intimate settings.
+In their ongoing series of Textanudes, TextaQueen portray a cavalcade of nude women (and the occasional man) in intimate settings.
 Reviving the undervalued texta pen, TextaQueen's drawings blend cartoonish childhood fantasies with a more adult, sexually charged milieu.
-Her dress-up performance persona as kind of texta warrior enhances the comic nature of a body of work noted more for its nudity than its garb.
+The artist's dress-up performance persona as texta warrior enhances the comic nature of a body of work noted more for its nudity than its garb.

 George Tillianakis also negotiates states of undress in his video performance works.
 With personas that tread a tightrope between narcissism and self-loathing, his recent performances critique an over-identification with abject celebrity burnouts like Courtney Love.
 In his new video When I was a Stripper (2005) Tillianakis performs his stripteasing moves in front of a bedroom mirror that literally splits his body and identity down the middle.